College of Graduate Studies

 The Unanswered Questions.
 Almost invariably, the results of a research project or seminar lead to additional important unanswered questions.
 At the end of the seminar, students should be thinking about how they would take the research to the next level.
 There is often no single correct direction in which to move the research.
 Thus, the challenge for the students is to determine what they would do.
 To meet this challenge, students are required to pose a question or hypothesis that they feel is directly related to the results presented.
 They have to support their idea(s) with a rationale based on the results presented and/or evidence from the literature.
 The final piece of the assignment is to design at least one and preferably two experiments that one would perform and provide a description of the anticipated results.
 The following format must be used.
 Each one of these headings should precede the section and in this order.
 This order must be strictly adhered to.

 BACKGROUND AND RATIONALE

 SPECIFIC AIM 1

 ANTICIPATED RESULTS AND/OR LIMITATIONS OF THE RESULTS

 Evaluation of Student Comprehension.
-Students are required to submit their answers (minimum of one single-spaced page, not including the bibliography) through Moodleroom within two weeks of the seminar; failure to submit an answer on time earns a zero for that seminar.
+Students are required to submit their answers (minimum of one single-spaced page, not including the bibliography) through Moodleroom within 2 weeks of the seminar; failure to submit an answer on time earns a zero for that seminar.
 Failure to use the format above will result in no credit for the assignment.
 Students missing a seminar for a legitimate reason are not assigned a grade for that seminar.
 An excused absence must be obtained from the course director prior to the seminar.
 Answers are graded on the honors, pass or fail system.
 Students are assigned a semester grade based on their cumulative grades for each seminar.